-West York, Pennsylvania Mayor Charles Wasko apparently has two favorite pastimes, according to his public Facebook page: antique cars and posting inflammatory political memes.
+West York, Pa., Mayor Charles Wasko apparently has two favorite pastimes, according to his public Facebook page: antique cars and posting inflammatory political memes.

 But the most provocative — and threatening — one was about President Barack Obama.
 The image shows actor Clint Eastwood holding a noose in the 1966 film “The Good, the Bad and the Ugly.”

 “Barry, this rope is for you,” it read, referring to the president by nickname.
 “You wanna bring that empty chair over here?”